Devcon324/NeverEndingStory/README.md

 The half-elf's eyes slowly opened, his gaze focusing on some point in the distance, beyond the box, beyond the room.
 His voice, when it came, was barely above a whisper, but it carried a weight that shook the heart of the gathering.
 "The Thread of Fate is broken," he whispered, his words like a solemn pronouncement.
 "The fabric of the world is torn asunder."
 The prophecy's meaning seemed shrouded in mystery, but one thing was certain: the course of their lives would never be the same again.

 As the room seemed to return to its accustomed reality, the weight of the revelation settling heavy upon them, the half-elf's gaze shifted towards the gathering.
 His eyes, once the door to his soul, now seemed like two windows to the void, revealing a hidden side to his nature, a secret that only the mysterious stranger appeared to understand.
 In the unknown darkness, the world waited with bated breath for the next stage of its tumultuous journey.

+---

+**Date Written:** 2024-11-27 15:00:04

+As the words of the prophecy hung in the air, the faces of the gathering grew etched with worry and trepidation, their eyes never leaving the half-elf's now vacant expression.
+The box, now emptied of its intended burden, seemed to somehow magnify the gravity of the moment, the mystical symbols persisting in their steady glow as if insistently witnessing the proceedings.
+It was then that Elara felt a sense of chilling trepidation coursing through her veins, the icy fingers of dread trying to make themselves known, threatening to rip her long-won discipline and resolve asunder.

+Old Tom's rugged, weathered face told of personal alarm as the pieces slowly began falling into place.
+With a detached elegance, the stranger made a flowing bow, advancing in serpentine motions as if dancing around unseen hurdles.
+The cold shroud that enveloped the chamber itself felt alive and ominous, heavy with prescience - threatening to ensnare its hapless inhabitants like some malign entity waiting to ensnare an unwary prey.

+As a pregnant, almost vibrating hush suspended the chamber's heavy breaths, someone outside broke the hallowed spell: furtive noises crackled discreetly as doors unhooked from unseen eyes and uncertain ears peered ever so prudently into the very chamber - Old Tom leapt involuntarily and Elara moved her hand, barely, readying her sword.

+In these jagged moments where understanding broke and gave her chaotic entrance, it occurred to Elara that this enigmatic pair of antagonists were completely forgotten.
+Their motivations lay steeped behind a façade riddled with question; no single statement alluded to an idea.
+It has a sudden feel to the entire group and they were suddenly as so disfigured and without assistance; a party of disillusioned souls that converged to attempt unravelling the very fabric.

+A soft shivering invaded the figure of the half-elf.
+Then - silence - a fleeting caress from the stranger as, before their eyes, the trance and everything about his newly mangled form escaped understanding - the stranger, only allowing a mild whisper, set within all his tones that ever told truth an unaccountable revelation for those who listened close enough,  a new tale could only at length spell the end of innocence of so young an innocent unformed and trusting life.

+"Then look hard now," he advised, low, and brief in consequence to entreat any listening as yet but through unwavering eyes brought the unkind future of an impatient nation into the sharp unyielding line of desperate fate: "We'd better start making arrangements."